oddbird/true/README.md

 Settings
 --------

-There is only one setting.
+There is only one setting:
-`$true-terminal-output` controls what output (if any) is shown in the terminal.
-The default setting is `true`, which will show warnings in the terminal when an assertion fails.
+`$true-terminal-output`
+toggles output to the terminal on and off.

+- `true` will display a final summary of your test results in the terminal, and show detailed information on failing assertions.
+  *Required for `true-cli`.*
-You can set it to `false` to turn off all terminal output, or `details` to show more `@debug` info on failures, and a final summary of the results.
+- `false` to turn off all terminal output.

-* LibSass doesn't support `@debug`.
-* The Ruby CLI requires the final summary output.
+  *Required for Libsass.*